Riley-Py/UWaterloo-Work/Top-Down Processes.md

 	 - Each level of processing is assumed to form a representation of info at different level of abstraction
 	 - Example of trying to identify different shapes with nodes
 		 - ![[Pasted image 20250129184320.png]]
-		- Each node has different activity and when it reaches a given level, the feature/letter/word is percieved
+		- Each node has different activity and when it reaches a given level, the feature/letter/word is perceived
 		- The arrows can be excitatory or inhibitory.
-When an excitatory arrow connects two
+When an excitatory arrow connects two nodes, they suggest each other
+		- Perception of a word also activates the nodes corresponding to all the letters within the word, facilitating perception